 8 slices herbal butter discs

-Marinade the chicken in a bowl with the honey, mustard, salt and pepper for 10 minutes
+Marinade the chicken in a bowl with the honey, mustards, salt and pepper for 10 minutes

 Heat your grill on medium-high (I use a plug-in kitchen-counter grill) and spray lightly with non-stick spray or sunflower oil.
 Place your chicken breasts alongside each other and grill 5-8 minutes on each side until cooked through.
 You can do this in batches until your chicken is finished.